vistle/vistle.github.io/docs/develop/module/implementation-gpu.md

 The code above creates the **MyCellToVertVtkm** module which consists of one input and one output port.
 It checks if it makes sense to apply the Point Average filter to the input field, i.e., it checks if the input field is cell-based.
 If so, the filter is applied.
 If not, an informational message is printed to the Vistle Console:
 ![](myCellToVertVtkm_gui.png)

-## Custom VTK-m Filters
+## Custom Viskores Filters

-For simplicity, predefined VTK-m filters have been used for the two examples above.
-Please note, that `VtkmModule` can, of course, also be used to add custom VTK-m filters to Vistle.
-To learn more about implementing custom VTK-m filters, check out [VTK-m's user guide](https://vtk-m.readthedocs.io/en/v2.2.0/basic-filter-impl.html) (Moreland, 2024[^vtkmguide]).
+For simplicity, predefined Viskores filters have been used for the two examples above.
+Please note, that `VtkmModule` can, of course, also be used to add custom Viskores filters to Vistle.
+To learn more about implementing custom Viskores filters, check out [Viskores's user guide](https://viskores.readthedocs.io/en/stable/basic-filter-impl.html) (Moreland, 2024[^vtkmguide]).

-## How to Configure Vistle to Run VTK-m Modules on the GPU
+## How to Configure Vistle to Run Viskores Modules on the GPU

-VTK-m is an open-source software that can be obtained through [Kitware's Gitlab](https://gitlab.kitware.com/vtk/vtk-m).
-It was added as submodule to the Vistle repository, so that Vistle can handle configuring VTK-m appropriately for the user.
+Viskores is an open-source software that can be obtained through [GitHub](https://github.com/Viskores/viskores).
+It was added as submodule to the Vistle repository, so that Vistle can handle configuring Viskores appropriately for the user.

-Only the CUDA version of VTK-m is supported by Vistle, although, we are currently working on adding support for the Kokkos version as well.
+Only the CUDA version of Viskores is supported by Vistle, although, we are currently working on adding support for the Kokkos version as well.

-To compile Vistle with the CUDA version of VTK-m, run the following commands from your build directory:
+To compile Vistle with the CUDA version of Viskores, run the following commands from your build directory:

 ```bash
 cmake -DVISTLE_USE_CUDA=ON ..
 make
 ```

-**Note:** If VTK-m is already installed on your system, which is usually the case if [VTK](https://vtk.org) is installed, Vistle will not compile its own VTK-m, but use the system VTK-m instead.
-In that case, make sure that the system VTK-m was compiled to use CUDA (or Kokkos), otherwise, the modules will be run on the CPU.
+**Note:** If Viskores is already installed on your system, which is usually the case if [VTK](https://vtk.org) is installed, Vistle will not compile its own Viskores, but use the system Viskores instead.
+In that case, make sure that the system Viskores was compiled to use CUDA (or Kokkos), otherwise, the modules will be run on the CPU.

 [^vtkm]: Bolstad, M., Moreland, K., Pugmire, D., Rogers, D., Lo, L.T., Geveci, B., Childs, H., Rizzi, S.: VTK-m: Visualization for the Exascale Era and Beyond.
 In: ACM SIGGRAPH 2023 Talks, pp. 1–2 (2023). [https://doi.org/10.1145/3587421.3595466](https://doi.org/10.1145/3587421.3595466)